andrewgreen76/flygreen/README.md

 Linux :
 - filesystem directories
 - 'yes' , 'locate' , 'updatedb' , listing with 'echo'
 - management of physical memory vs. virtual memory
+- advanced nuances of makefile
+- generating and updating static and dynamic libraries on Linux and Windows systems
 __________________________________________________________________________
 CHOSEN PROFESSIONAL PROJECT:
 __________________________________________________________________________